Indiana vacation rental tax guide

 But new income opportunities bring new tax implications.
-Like hotel, motel, and B&B stays, short-term rentals in Indiana are subject to tax.
-Tax authorities expect short-term vacation rental hosts to collect short-term rental taxes from their guests and remit them to the proper authorities.
+Like hotel and B&B stays, short-term rentals in Indiana are subject to tax.
+Tax authorities require short-term vacation rental hosts to collect applicable short-term rental taxes from their guests and remit them to the proper authorities.

-If you collect payment from short-term guests renting out a room, apartment, house, or other dwelling, you’re likely responsible for collecting, filing, and remitting short-term rental taxes to Indiana authorities.
-You may be the property owner, a renter subletting a room, a third-party property management firm, or other party.
+If you collect payment from short-term guests renting out a room, apartment, house, or other dwelling for 15 days or more in a calendar year, and a marketplace facilitator such as Airbnb or Vrbo is not collecting taxes for you, you’re likely responsible for collecting, filing, and remitting short-term rental taxes to Indiana tax authorities.

 Location is key to compliance

-You can use our lodging tax lookup tool to get a rate report specific to your Indiana address.
+Use our lodging tax lookup tool to get a rate report specific to your Indiana rental’s address.
 The report includes the estimated total tax rate to collect from guests, number of required registrations, number and frequency of returns per year, and minimum number of rented days to qualify as a taxable stay.

 It should be noted that tax rates and the rules governing them change frequently.
 Please consider your tax rate report to be informative rather than authoritative.

-Before you can begin collecting taxes on your short-term rental in Indiana, you are legally required to register with the Indiana Department of Revenue.
-You can register online.
-When you register, you will receive a Registered Retail Merchant Certificate as well as instructions on filing your lodging taxes.
+Before you can begin collecting taxes on your short-term rental in Indiana, you’re legally required to register with the Indiana Department of Revenue.
+You can register online, and once you’ve registered, you’ll receive a Retail Merchant Certificate as well as instructions on filing your lodging taxes.

 Do I need to form an LLC?

-In Indiana, you do not need to form an LLC in order to register with tax authorities.
+In Indiana, you don’t need to form an LLC to register with tax authorities.

 Local short-term rental regulations